levilevente/AirStrike/README.md

 1. **Contact**

-   For any questions regarding this license, please contact D. Levente at daroczilevente2@gmail.com.
+   For any questions please contact D. Levente at daroczilevente2@gmail.com.